Rheology of Wormlike Micellar Gels Formed By Long-Chained Zwitterionic Surfactants: Conclusion

 While, in the fracture regime, it is likely that the velocity field is inhomogeneous (in addition to/because of shear-banding), our flow-curves provide indirect evidence of transient shear-banding in our wormlike micellar gels.
 Extremely slow transients mark the stress response in this regime and it is difficult to measure a steady-state response; instead we see a non-monotonic flow-curve.
 If indeed, micellar disentanglement drives eventual response in both the fracture and possible transient-banding regime, this surfactant gel is then an appropriate system to study two different mechanisms of strain localization \cite{erk2012extreme}.
 Finally, we show that it is likely that surfactant gels are not true `gels' but essentially `fluids' with ultra-long relaxation times (If we go by Fig.\ref{flowcurve2}, relaxation time $\sim O(10^{5}) s$) and this can explain the long transients in the flow-curve's non-monotonic region.
 This finding makes an advance in answering the conundrum of gelation induced \textit{only} by entanglements \cite{raghavan2012conundrum} and suggests that while a surfactant gel might show many gel-like features in its appearance and rheology, and even if it may sometimes functionally behave like a gel owing to its very high relaxation time, it is \textit{not} a permanent gel \cite{chu2010amidosulfobetaine}.
 Overall, this paper establishes wormlike micellar gels formed by long-chained zwitterionic surfactants as a fertile model system to explore a gamut of phenomena prevalent across soft matter.
-In the future, we plan to better elucidate the failure/fracture mechanisms of these gels and check if they display novel behaviour in extensional flow and other canonical flow scenarios.
+In the future, we plan to better elucidate the failure/fracture mechanisms of these gels - in particular the possible roles of disentanglement in the bulk and wall-slip in this driving this phenomenon.
+We also plan to check if our wormlike micellar gels display novel behaviour in extensional flow and other canonical flow scenarios.
 The results presented in this paper are likely to inform these studies and other such studies that deal with the formulation, characterization and flow dynamics of similar systems.

 \comment{